A font is a complete set of characters—letters, numbers, and symbols—that share a common weight, width, and style, such as 10‑pt Adobe Garamond Bold.

 If you don’t have access to the missing fonts, use the Find Font command to search for and replace missing fonts.

 Fonts in a Document Fonts folder that is in the same location as an InDesign document are temporarily installed when the document is opened.
 The Package command can generate a Document Fonts folder when you want to share your document or move it to a different computer.
 (Before sharing any document fonts, ensure the font software license allows it.)
-Fonts synced from Adobe Typekit are not copied by the Package command.
-Read more about Typekit fonts and the Package command here.
+Fonts activated from Adobe Fonts are not copied by the Package command.

 Fonts in the Document Fonts folder are not the same as fonts available from the standard operating system font locations.
 They are installed when the document is opened and supersede any font of the same PostScript name.
 However, they supersede only fonts within the document.
 Fonts installed by one document are not available to other documents.
 When you close the document, the fonts that were installed for the document are uninstalled.
 Document installed fonts are listed in a submenu of the Font menu.